 The Notes for Teachers and Students includes Discussion Points that will spark plenty of lively debate.
 That is because the themes and events in Girl 43 are controversial.

 Children will always be vulnerable, and some adults will take advantage of their innocence.
 Education is key.
 We all have a role to play in protecting young people.

 My other novels, Under The Green Moon and The Past Is a Secret Country, explore similar themes: family loyalty, patriarchy, women’s rights, divorce, adoption, sexual abuse, cross-cultural friendship, racism and the Stolen Generation.
 They draw on my own experiences and those of my family, in particular my mother’s life.
 Both books were deeply influenced by our time in Virginia, USA in 1959.
-When we moved from Cronulla to North Narrabeen on Sydney’s north side in 1963, I began to learn about Australia’s black history.
+When we moved from Cronulla to North Narrabeen on Sydney’s north side in 1963, I began to learn more about Australia’s black history.
 Of course in those days information about Indigenous Australian’s was confined to the Flora and Fauna chapters of our Geography textbooks.
-But the bushland around our home at the edge of the Garigal National Park held evidence of its own that aroused my curiosity for answers: middens, rock and cave drawings, ghosts.
+But the bushland around our home at the edge of the Garigal National Park held evidence of its own that aroused my curiosity: middens, rock and cave drawings, ghosts.

 Within the pages of my books I hope you will also find optimism, and be touched by the enduring determination of the human spirit to overcome adversity, to fight injustice and bigotry, and thrive.
 Love really is the only thing that matters.